krithikeshravishankar/reservoir-computing/README.md

-# reservoir-computing
+# Reservoir Computing and Control of Chaotic Systems

-Using reservoir computing to forecast and control chaotic dynamical systems.
+This repository contains a collection of Jupyter notebooks, scripts, and figures for experiments in reservoir computing, control of chaotic systems (primarily the Lorenz system), and related data-driven methods.
+The codebase includes simulations, control experiments, metric analyses, and visualizations for various dynamical systems.